egeeamu/voskhod/README.md

 # voskhod
-This is the repository for the Transcriptome inference bioniformatics pipeline Voskhod Voskhod allows conducting the transcriptome and gene expression analyses as presented in our paper Challenges and solutions for transcriptome assembly in non-model organisms with an application to hybrid specimens
+This is the repository for the Transcriptome inference bioniformatics pipeline Voskhod.

+Voskhod allows conducting the transcriptome and gene expression analyses as presented in our paper Challenges and solutions for transcriptome assembly in non-model organisms with an application to hybrid specimens

 Arnaud Ungaro, Nicolas Pech, Jean-Francois Martin, Scott RJ McCairns, Remi Chappaz, Andre Gilles

 doi: http://dx.doi.org/10.1101/084145

 http://www.biorxiv.org/content/early/2016/10/28/084145

+1. Voskhod has being extensively tested on Xubuntu 16.04 LTS and all instructions refere to tis setup.

-1. Install needed dependencies and linux packages with administrator privileges :
+If using a fresh install, you will have to install dependencies and linux packages with administrator privileges :

 > aptitude install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3